hrisKoleva/unittestcases/questions.md

 - What’s your input?
     - What will happen if any of the parameters:
+        - Is missing
         - Is null
-        - Is mismatch
+        - Is mismatched
             - Of different type
             - Of invalid size(length)
 - What’s your logic?
     - Can some other code modify your input?
     - Which other code waits for your output?